Machine learning of the Ising model on a spherical Fibonacci lattice

-Surprisingly, at least within the margin of error, these results do not reflect the impact of finite system size on the phase transition temperature.
-We hypothesize that the following reasons may contribute to this observation: 1.
-Finite-size effects may not be prominent enough.
-Although the number of sites increases tenfold from $500$ to $5000$ for the same spherical surface, the interaction range $ r_c/R $ only decreases from $1.813$ to $0.5818$, a reduction by a factor of $3.12$.
-More pronounced finite-size effects may require considering systems with significantly larger numbers of sites, which would demand greater computational resources.
-2. The folding of the lattice onto the sphere preserves uniformity, maintaining a similarity between local and global behaviors $ N \to \infty $.
-This inherent uniformity may suppress noticeable finite-size effects.
+Compared with the results for planar square lattice with a similar number of sites and periodic boundary conditions, as the fraction of sites with four neighbors increases, the $T_c$ of the spherical Ising model gradually approaches that of the planar square lattice.
 All these findings suggest that even for a simple system like the Ising model, the spherical Fibonacci lattice exhibits properties distinct from those of planar lattices, similar to the observations in Ref.\cite{SIsing23}.